 Last December we had the chance to attend and experience first hand the Superprestige Zonhoven in Belgium, a unique and spectacular cyclocross race.

-In the first instance, we thought about doing a recap of the great duels we saw in all the races from the different categories.
+At first, we thought about doing a recap of the great battles we saw in all the races from the different categories.
 However, after considering it with the team, we came to the idea of explaining why attending a Superprestige race, at least once in your life, should be something mandatory for any fan of this discipline or just any cycling enthusiast.

 1. Local cycling culture

-In most of the western European countries, bicycles play a huge role in both villages and major cities as a usual way to move around, commute, go shopping or as a leisure activity.
+In most western European countries, bicycles play a huge role in both villages and major cities as a usual way to move around, commute, go shopping or as a leisure activity.

-Moreover, in the case of Belgium, cycling is considered as one of the key sports.
-Belgians grow up closely attached to this sport which tradition is passed from generation to generation, either as a hobby or at a competitive level.
-There are races in all towns and villages and, since great mountains are not found all across the country, they focus on the classics and cyclocross, which count with thousands of followers who live it from the heart.
+Moreover, in the case of Belgium, cycling is also about competition, and it is together with football the two most followed sports.
+Belgians grow up closely attached to this sport which tradition is inherited from generation to generation, either as a hobby or at a competitive level.
+There are races in all towns and villages and, since great mountains are not found all across the country, they focus on the classics and cyclocross, which count with hundreds of thousands of spectators who follow it very closely.
 It is not rare to see whole families, including newborns and elderlies, leaving their homes on the weekend to attend the most important races of the season.

 2. Technical courses

-With or without nature’s aid, race organizers always find a way to put together very technical courses in which racers will have to test their skills and talent on the bike.
+With or without mother nature’s help, race organizers always find a way to put together very technical courses in which riders will have to test their skills and talent on the bike.

-There exist infinite possibilities and combinations: stairs, climbs, and descents, humps, dunes, wooden barriers, beach sand, muddy trails, off-camber sections, grass, trenches, etc.
+There exist infinite possibilities and combinations: stairs, bridges, humps, sand banks, wooden barriers, muddy trails, off-camber sections, grass, etc.